COMPANY FORMATION IN LITHUANIA

 Taxation of the branch

-A branch of a foreign company is taxed on profits earned in Lithuania at the standard rate.
-It is important to take into account the tax treaties between the country of the foreign company and Lithuania to avoid double taxation.
+A branch of a foreign company will be subject to taxation of the obtained profit in Lithuania at the standard rate.
+Of course, the tax treaties between the home country of the foreign company and Lithuania should be taken into consideration in order to avoid double taxation.

-Opening a branch office in Lithuania can be an effective way for a foreign company to start operating in the Lithuanian market, while providing access to the wide opportunities of the European market.
-It is important to prepare carefully for the registration process, to follow the Lithuanian legislation clearly and, if necessary, to seek the assistance of professional advisors to ensure the successful opening and operation of a branch office in Lithuania.
+Opening a branch office in Lithuania may be one of the most efficient ways for a foreign company to start its operation in the Lithuanian market while being able to take advantage of the wide range of opportunities in the European market.
+It is relevant to prepare carefully for the registration process and clearly follow the Lithuanian legislation, and in necessary cases seek professional advice from advisors for successful opening and operation of a branch office in Lithuania.

 Can a foreigner open a company in Lithuania?